Lída Merlínová: Career

 In 1929, using the pseudonym Lída Merlínová, Pecháčkova published the first lesbian novel written in Czech, Vyhnanci lásky (Exiles of Love).
 The book sold out within a few months, prompting fan mail, and praise from other writers, like Jiří Karásek.
 Throughout the 1930s, she wrote inspirational youth novels, often focusing on adventures for independent modern girls.
 Some of her works, such as Marie a Marta ve finiši (Marie and Marta in the Finish, 1934) and Činská dívka (Chinese Girl, 1938) had lesbian undertones.
 She was the primary lesbian writer for the journal, Hlas sexuální menšiny (The Voice of the Sexual Minority), and when it changed to Nový hlas in 1932, she continued to write articles on topical LGBT issues, like cross-dressing and finding the strength to overcome the adversity that LGBT people faced.
 She expressed in her writing that behaviors of some of the community made it more difficult for the rest of the community to be accepted by the heterosexual majority and gain full equality in society and before the law.

-In addition to her children's works Merlínová published biographical novels, including a 1935 work, Zdenin světový rekord (Zdenin's World Record, 1935) about Zdeněk Koubek, who underwent female to male gender reassignment surgery after having won two medals at the 1934 Women's World Games.
+In addition to her children's works Merlínová published biographical novels, including a 1935 work, Zdenin světový rekord (Zdeňa's World Record, 1935) about Zdeněk Koubek, who underwent female to male gender affirming surgery after having won two medals at the 1934 Women's World Games.
 Like her children's works, the novels she wrote for adults focused on emotionally and professionally capable women, and did not shy away from controversial topics.
-From the early 1930s to 1940, she also taught dance in Olomouc, but in the latter year, she and her husband moved to Dvora Král.
+From the early 1930s to 1940, she also taught dance in Olomouc, but in the latter year, she and her husband moved to Dvůr Králové.
 She continued to teach dance even after they moved to Prague in 1945 after the liberation of the city.
 All of her works were banned during the communist period of Czechoslovakia, which began in 1948.
 Pecháček died in 1949, and Merlínová began a relationship with her female partner that would last until her death.